C-Norton/blackjack/README.md

 ## Acknowledgments

 Created for the Rochester Makerspace intermediate programming class, with inspiration from classic casino Blackjack rules and modern software engineering practices.

+Created wholly by Channing Norton